Grow Your Startup: Understanding the Difference Between Strategy & Execution

 Instead, we like to say, “Execution eats strategy for breakfast.”

-We prefer this phrase because, while culture is very important, execution is the single most important element to the success of a strategy.
+We prefer this phrase because, while culture is very important, execution journeys are the single most important element to the success of a strategy.
 To successfully scale your business, it’s vital to understand how the terms strategy and execution are different, and their relationship to one another.

 What’s The Difference Between Strategy and Execution?